Rishi Sunak appoints Historic England head as ethics chief

 Rishi Sunak has appointed Sir Laurie Magnus, the chairman of Historic England, as his new adviser on ministerial behaviour.

-The prime minister has been facing pressure to fill the role, which has been empty since the previous holder quit in June.
+The prime minister has been facing pressure to fill the role, which has been empty since the previous holder quit six months ago.

 Sir Laurie has been appointed to a non-renewable five-year term.